apache/maven-build-cache-extension/src/site/markdown/performance.md

 <hashAlgorithm>XXMM</hashAlgorithm>
 ```

-### Filter out unnecessary/huge artifacts
+### Filter out unnecessary artifacts

-Price of uploading and downloading from cache of huge artifacts could be significant.
+The price of uploading and downloading huge artifacts could be significant.
 In many scenarios assembling WAR,
-EAR or ZIP archive could be done more efficiently locally from cached JARs than storing bundles.
-In order to filter out
-artifacts add configuration section:
+EAR or ZIP archive locally is more efficient than writing to soring in cache bundles.
+To filter out artifacts, add the configuration section:

 ```xml
 <cache>